HiLab-git/PyMIC_examples/seg_ssl/ACDC/README.md

 In this demo, we experiment with five methods: EM, UAMT, UPRC, CCT and CPS, and they are compared with the baseline of learning from annotated images.
 All these methods use UNet2D as the backbone network.

 ### Baseline Method
 The baseline method uses the 14 annotated cases for training.
 The batch size is 4, and the patch size is 6x192x192.
 Therefore, indeed there are 16 2D slices in each batch.
-See `config/unet2d_baseline.cfg` for details about the configuration.You need to set `root_dir` to your own `PyMIC_data/ACDC/preprocess`.
+See `config/unet2d_baseline.cfg` for details about the configuration.
+You need to set `root_dir` to your own `PyMIC_data/ACDC/preprocess`.
 The dataset configuration is:

 ```bash
 tensor_type = float